 We’ve also come up against a number of challenges including a lack of understanding by decision-makers about the importance of good quality streets for walking for older people.

 There is also a need to ensure and support older people to be more involved in decision making about streets and spaces that meet their needs.

-Our Case Studies give a summary of a work in Edinburgh, Airdrie, and Hawick with older residents campaigning for better streets.
+Our Case Studies give a summary of project work in Edinburgh, Airdrie and Hawick with older residents campaigning for better streets.

 Our Guide to Getting Better Streets and Pavements has been coproduced with residents living in sheltered housing developments across central Scotland and managed by Trust Housing Ltd.

 “The Guide to Getting Better Streets and Pavements is such a great resource for communities, beautifully put together.”

 Get in touch